Can Microdosing Psychedelics Help With ADHD?

 LSD is one of the most potent psychedelics — many times stronger than psilocybin.
 However, when used at equivalent doses, the effects are very similar.

-A standard microdose is around 1/10th of the psychoactive dose — which puts LSD microdoses somewhere between 5 and 15 micrograms.
+A standard microdose is around 1/10th of the psychoactive dose — putting LSD microdoses somewhere between 5 and 15 micrograms.

 Most LSD blotter tabs contain around 80–140 micrograms of LSD — so the easiest way to measure a microdose is to cut the tab into 9 individual pieces (separate into thirds vertically and horizontally).

-If you’re lucky enough to be able to obtain liquid LSD, exact dosages can be measured through dilution — but this process should only be done by those experienced with LSD and who understand the principles of diluting psychedelics safely.
+If you’re lucky enough to have liquid LSD, exact dosages can be measured through dilution — but this process should only be done by those experienced with LSD and who understand the principles of diluting psychedelics safely.

 There’s very little room for error with LSD.
 Although consuming too much is unlikely to harm you, it’s possible that you’ll end up tripping.

-Microdosers who use LSD to help with ADHD often note a reduction in symptoms as well as an increase in focus and clarity of mind.
+Microdosers who use LSD to help with ADHD often note reduced symptoms and increased focus and clarity of mind.

-There are a few drawbacks to using LSD in microdoses.
-Not everyone, but some do claim that it can make them feel spaced out and unfocused.
+There are a few drawbacks to using LSD in microdoses, as some people claim it makes them feel spaced out and unfocused.

 3. Microdosing 4-AcO-DMT for ADHD

 4-AcO-DMT was originally created by Albert Hofmann (the man who invented LSD) in 1963.
-At the time, its psychoactive properties were not explored.
-However, a paper from 1999 proposed its potential use in therapy as a low-cost alternative to psilocybin .
+At the time, its psychoactive properties were not explored, but a paper from 1999 proposed its potential use in therapy as a low-cost alternative to psilocybin .

 This psychedelic is inactive in its natural form but acts as a prodrug for psilocin.
-This means it only becomes active after passing through the liver, but the effects are virtually identical to magic mushrooms.
-4-AcO-DMT takes longer to kick in and remains active in the body for more time, but the effects and intensity of experience are almost identical to psilocybin.
+It only becomes active after passing through the liver, but the effects are virtually identical to magic mushrooms.
+4-AcO-DMT takes longer to kick in and remains active in the body for more time, but its effects and intensity are almost identical to psilocybin.

 The usual microdose of 4-AcO-DMT is 1 or 2 mg.